MediaMath/hbase-coprocessor-example/README.md

 hbase-coprocessor-example
 =================
-This example demonstrate how to implement group by aggregation using HBase coprocessor.
-The HBase version used here is 0.94.18, which is exactly the same version used in AWS EMR.
+This example demonstrates how to implement a group-by aggregation using HBase coprocessor and Algebird monoid.
+The HBase version we used here is
+0.94.18, which is exactly the same one available on AWS EMR.

-### Create demo table in local HBase
+### Create a demo table in your local HBase application
 * Download and unzip hbase 0.94.18
 * Start hbase ```bin/start-hbase.sh```
-* Create the table for unit tests
+* Create a table named as mobile-device
 ```shell
 create 'mobile-device', { NAME => 'stats', VERSIONS => 1, TTL => 7776000 }
 ```

-### Build and deploy coprocessor demo code
+### Build and deploy the coprocessor demo code
 * Compile a fat jar, and copy it to HBase classpath
 ```shell
 $ sbt assembly